 E&E reporters offer experienced insight and context for energy and environmental news.
 While they're wonks on their beats, our reporters explain issues clearly so anyone can understand these important matters.

-They are no strangers to being on-air including frequent appearances on Here & Now, OnPoint, MSNBC, C-SPAN, WHYY Radio Times and The Energy Gang.
+They are no strangers to being on-air including frequent appearances on Here & Now, OnPoint, MSNBC, C-SPAN, WHYY Radio Times and CBS Radio.

 Contact Kate Ling at firstname.lastname@example.org to help schedule an interview or find the right reporter for an issue.

 What: The latest on the growing list of ethics scandals and gaffs of EPA Administrator Scott Pruitt.

 What: Trump has told DOE to save coal and nuclear plants & the agency has complied with a proposal to use a Korean War era national security law to 'secure' the grid.
 FERC, many utilities and environmentalists say the proposal is hardly addressing the problem, which isn't an 'emergency' to begin with.

 What: What energy and environment programs will survive the cuts and negotiations of the complicated appropriations process?
 Or in the midterm election year, will Congress punt to another continuing resolution?